On the number of H-free hypergraphs: Introduction

 For $k$-partite $k$-graphs (which are also called {\it degenerate $k$-graphs}) much less is known.
 For degenerate graphs, early results due to Haxell, Kohayakawa, and {\L}uczak \cite{HKL} and Kohayakawa, Kreuter, and Steger \cite{KKS} essentially solved the problem for even graph cycles for small values of $p$.
 For dense ranges, Morris and Saxton \cite{MS} solved the problem for cycles and complete biparite graphs, and McKinley and Spiro \cite{theta} extended their result for theta graphs.
 For dense $p$, some general upper bounds are obtained in \cite{JL}.

 Even less is known for degenerate hypergraphs.
-For $k$-uniform even linear cycles, Mubayi and Yepremyan \cite{MY} and independently Nie \cite{Nie-cycle} proved \begin{theorem} For every $\ell\geq 2$ and $k\geq 4$ with high probability, the following holds:
+For $k$-uniform even linear cycles, Mubayi and Yepremyan \cite{MY} and independently Nie \cite{Nie-cycle} proved \begin{theorem}[\cite{MY, Nie-cycle}] For every $\ell\geq 2$ and $k\geq 4$ with high probability, the following holds:

 \end{theorem} For other classes of hypergraphs, near optimal results were obtained by Nie \cite{Nie-expand} for $k$-expansions of subgraphs of tight $p$-trees and of $K_p^{p-1}$, where $k\geq p\geq 3$, which includes both odd and even linear cycles.
-Spiro and Nie \cite{NS} also were able to get near optimal bounds for expansions of theta-graphs.
+Nie and Spiro \cite{NS} also were able to get near optimal bounds for expansions of theta-graphs.
+Furthermore, for any $k$-uniform hypergraph $H$, which satisfies that for every $k$-uniform $G$ there are at least $e(G)^{e(H)}v(G)^{v(H) - k e(H)}$ many homomorphisms from $H \rightarrow G$, they proved that there is some $r_0 \geq k$ such that for every $r \geq r_0$, tight bounds on the random Tur\'an number of $r$-expansions of $H$ hold.

 As an immediate byproduct of our main result, for dense $p$ and for $\ckl$ with $k \geq 5$, we are able to sharpen the bound $pn^{k-1+o(1)}$ to the correct bound $p(\floor{\frac{\ell-1}{2}}+o(1))\binom{n}{k-1}=p(1+o(1)) \ex(n,\ckl)$, albeit for a slighly more restricted range of $p$.
 This comes as an immediate corollary to the following more general theorem.
 A hypergraph $\HH$ is $\ell$-overlapping if for any two edges $E,F$ in $\HH$, $|E\cap F|\leq \ell$.